sideprotocol/side-old/x/oracle/spec/04_messages.md

 > Delegate validators will likely require you to deposit some funds (in Terra or Luna) which they can use to pay fees, sent in a separate MsgSend.
 This agreement is made off-chain and not enforced by the Terra protocol.

-The `Operator` field contains the operator address of the validator (prefixed `kujiravaloper-`).
+The `Operator` field contains the operator address of the validator (prefixed `sidevaloper-`).
 The `Delegate` field is the account address (prefixed `terra-`) of the delegate account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.

 ```go
 // MsgDelegateFeedConsent - struct for delegating oracle voting rights to another address.